ixiacom/cloudlens-agent-install/ec2/README.md

-# EC2 Run
+# CloudLens Agent installer for AWS

+## EC2 Instance "User Data"
+This script may be used as "user data" during EC2 instance launch to start the CloudLens agent.

-## AWS Web Console
+## EC2 Run via AWS Web Console
-This script may be run using EC2 Run either by selecting AWS-RunShellScript and copying the contents of this script, or by running AWS-RunRemoteScript with the following options:
+Alternately, this script may be run using EC2 Run either by selecting AWS-RunShellScript and copying the contents of this script, or by running AWS-RunRemoteScript with the following options:

 * **Source Type**: GitHub
 * **Source Info**: